-Speaking — It is very important that you find time to speak English every day.
+Speaking -- It is very important that you find time to speak English every day.
 Even if you have no one to talk to, just saying the words out loud is helpful.
 Finding someone to talk to is the best option.
-There are

 If you're concerned about pronunciation, you can practice this through mimicking the words and sounds you hear when listening to music or the news.
 Many people like to mimic rap music because it's so close to spoken English.
 I recommend using a site like VOA News' Learning English or TED because both offer transcripts with the videos and/or audio clips, so you can read and listen at the same time.
 Pause after each sentence and repeat what you've heard.
 Use the transcript to confirm the words being spoken.
 Record yourself with your smartphone and compare the two to see where you need to improve.
 Use this method as a means for practicing pronunciation.
 You can read the same article for comprehension another time.
 Smartphone apps like Busuu and Duolingo also have sections that help with pronunciation.

 When studying a language, it is important that you begin to recognize your own mistakes and correct them.
 For example, I wrote a post on how to use the present progressive tense.
+(Check the Grammar Corner.)
 When you practice writing and speaking in this tense, be sure to use the correct verb agreement.
 This information was given in the post.

 Learning how to self-correct will prevent you from continuously making the same mistakes when communicating.
 This will also prevent you from turning simple errors into habits.
 Remember, practice makes better.
 This is true whether you practice good habits or bad habits.